Who is our Metropolitan?

 with a garment of salvation and joy.
 The stichárion of a

-priest has sleeves that are designed to be tucked under
+Priest has sleeves that are designed to be tucked under

-the cuffs, unlike those of deacons (and minor orders)
+the cuffs, unlike those of Deacons (and minor orders)

 which are heavier and designed to be worn over the cuffs.